ktgeek/supreSSHion/README.md

 ===========

 An OS X menubar agent that listens for screen lock and then communicates with ssh-agent to unload keys from memory.
+It can also temporarily disable this functionality as requested by the user.

 ![supreSSHion screenshot](doc/supresshion_screenshot.png)